FaneSamha/Tiling-AI-Workflow/README.md

-# TILLING Framework
+# Tiling Framework

-**TILLING** is a structured prompt framework for guiding AI-generated images using a grid-based system.
+**Tiling** is a structured prompt framework for guiding AI-generated images using a grid-based system.
 It allows creators to define elements in a scene with precise positions, weights, depth layers, and relationships.
-This repository provides the specification, examples, parsing tools, and visualization utilities to adopt TILLING in creative workflows.
+This repository provides the specification, examples, parsing tools, and visualization utilities to adopt tiling in creative workflows.

 ---